emmanuelgonz/sos/README.md

 # Snow Observing Strategy (SOS)

-This repository contains the various SOS applications integrated within the [Novel Observing Strategies Testbed (NOS-T)](https://github.com/code-lab-org/nost-tools).
+This repository contains the codebase for SOS applications integrated within the [Novel Observing Strategies Testbed (NOS-T)](https://github.com/code-lab-org/nost-tools).

 ## Introduction

-The manager application orchestrates the various applications by keeping a consistent time across applications.
-Upon initiation of manager, the applications are triggered and each is responsible for generating derived datasets or raster layers.
+A single manager application is responsible for orchestrating the various applications and keeping a consistent time across applications.
+Upon initiation of the manager, various managed applications are triggered, each responsible for generating derived, merged datasets or raster layers sent as base64-encoded strings.
 Below is a table describing each application:

-### Applications
 |Application|Category|Purpose|Data Source|Threshold|Aggregation|Developed|
 |:---------:|:------:|:-----:|:---------:|:-------:|:---------:|:-------:|
 |Manager|Manager|Orchestrates applications, maintains time|NA|NA|NA|Y|